Baxter International: History

 Baxter International was founded in 1931 by Donald Baxter, a Los Angeles-based medical doctor, as a manufacturer and distributor of intravenous therapy solutions.
 Seeing a need for products closer to the Midwest, the company opened a manufacturing plant in Glenview, Illinois, in 1933.
 Baxter's interest was bought out in 1935 by Ralph Falk, who established a research and development function.
 In 1939 the company developed a vacuum-type collection container, extending the shelf life of blood from hours to weeks.
 In 1954, the company expanded operations outside of the United States by opening an office in Belgium.
 In 1956 Baxter International introduced the first functioning artificial kidney, and in 1971 became a member of the Fortune 500.

-In 1971, Baxter built a major manufacturing plant in Ashdod, Israel, and as a result, the company was placed on the Arab League boycott list in the early 1980s.
+In 1971, Baxter built a major manufacturing plant in Ashdod, Israel.
+As a result, the company was placed on the Arab League boycott list in the early 1980s.

-Throughout the 1980s and 1990s the company expanded to deliver a wider variety of products and services (including vaccines, a greater variety of blood products) through acquisitions of various companies.
+Throughout the 1980s and 1990s, the company expanded to deliver a wider variety of products and services (including vaccines and a greater variety of blood products) through acquisitions of various companies.
 Sales and production facilities also expanded throughout the world.

 In 1982, Baxter acquired Medcom, Inc., a New York-based firm founded by Richard Fuisz and his brother, that had large markets in the United States and Saudi Arabia.
 Baxter chief executive Vernon Loucks fired Fuisz who then brought anti-boycott charges against Baxter to the U.S. Commerce Department Office of Anti-Boycott Compliance (OAC).
 Fuisz alleged that Baxter had sold their profitable Ashdod facility to Teva Pharmaceutical Industries in 1988 while simultaneously negotiating the construction of a similar plant in Syria in partnership with the Syrian military in order to be removed from the Arab League blacklist in 1989.
 In 1993 Baxter pleaded guilty to a felony in relation to an anti-boycott law in the United States.

 On July 15, 1985, American Hospital Supply Corporation CEO Karl D. Bays and Baxter's then-CEO Vernon R. Loucks Jr. signed an agreement that merged two of the United States' "largest producers of medical supplies".
 This was a "one-Baxter approach" in which the company provided "70% to 80% of what a hospital needed."